 Your Path to Healing for Your Loved One Starts Here.

-It is difficult to place a loved one in a nursing home when the time comes for that, but it is especially hard to deal with if you suspect nursing home abuse.
+When the time comes, it is difficult to place a loved one in a nursing home, but the process is especially hard to deal with if you suspect nursing home abuse.
 It is very upsetting when your loved one is mistreated when you thought you could trust the facility that you chose for them.
 When these awful things happen, you may be able to pursue a claim.

 Common Abuse Signs and Injuries to Look For.